hectorcorrea/hectorcorrea.github.io/about.md

 <img style="float:right;" alt="" src="/public/hectorcorrea.jpg" />

-Currently I work at the Princeton University Library as part of the team that develops the applications to manage [research data](https://datacommons.princeton.edu/discovery/) ([code](https://github.com/pulibrary/pdc_discovery/)).
-I have also been involved in the [discovery application for the catalog](https://catalog.princeton.edu/) and its related services ([code](https://github.com/pulibrary/bibdata)).
+Currently I work at the Princeton University Library as part of the team that develops the applications to manage the curation ([code](https://github.com/pulibrary/pdc_describe)) and [discovery of research data](https://datacommons.princeton.edu/discovery/) ([code](https://github.com/pulibrary/pdc_discovery/)).

 From 2016 to 2020 I worked at the Brown University Library on several projects related to discovery ([code](https://github.com/Brown-University-Library/bul-search)), [research profiles](https://vivo.brown.edu/) ([code](https://github.com/Brown-University-Library/vivo-on-rails)), and [archives](https://www.riamco.org/) ([code](https://github.com/Brown-University-Library/riamco)).
 Most of these applications were Ruby on Rails applications using Solr, some of them through Blacklight others straight through.